11 Easy Bathroom Safety Tips For Seniors

 Types of Bathroom Hazards: Different Unforeseen Hazards in the Bathroom

 The most dangerous one is water that’s too hot.
-If the temperature setting in the water heater is set too high, it can result in burns and scalding.
+If the temperature setting in the water heater is too high, it can result in burns and scalding.
 Seniors, by default, have a slower reaction time when they encounter too-hot water.

 According to the HSE Information Sheet, if the temperature of water used for bathing or showering is above 44°C (111.2°F), the risk of serious injury or even fatality is increased manifold.
 Take care to set the thermostat to a safe level.
 You can save on energy costs, as well.